EttusResearch/uhd/fpga/docs/usrp3/build_instructions.md

 ### Download and Install Xilinx Tools

 Download and install Xilinx Vivado or Xilinx ISE based on the target USRP.
-- The recommended installation directory is `/opt/Xilinx/` for Linux and `C:\Xilinx` in Windows
+- The recommended installation directory is `/opt/Xilinx/` for Linux and `C:\Xilinx` in Windows.
-- Please check the Xilinx Requirements document above for the FPGA technology used by your USRP device.
+- Please check the Xilinx requirements for the FPGA technology used by your USRP device.
 - You may need to acquire a synthesis and implementation license from Xilinx to build some USRP designs.
-- You may need to acquire a simulation license from Xilinx to run some testbenches
+- You may need to acquire a simulation license from Xilinx to run some testbenches.

 ### Download and Install ModelSim (Optional)

-Download and install Mentor ModelSim using the link above.
+If you prefer to use ModelSim, download and install Mentor ModelSim using the link above.
 - The recommended installation directory is `/opt/mentor/modelsim` for Linux and `C:\mentor\modelsim` in Windows
 - Supported versions are PE, DE, SE, DE-64 and SE-64
 - You may need to acquire a license from Mentor Graphics to run ModelSim